yangfangs/physpetools/docs/docs/tutorial.md

 ![physpe_concept_hcp](img/physpe_concept_hcp.png)

-PhySpeTree reconstruct phylogenetic tree by highly conserved protein (hcp) use concatenate highly conserved protein to a supermatrix then reconstruct phylogenetic tree.
+In highly conserved protein (hcp) method automatically build phylogenetic tree by concatenate highly conserved protein to a supermatrix then build tree.
-Here we prepare 31 highly conserved protein to auto reconstruct phylogenetic tree. you also can searching what's the [31 highly protein](faq.md#Physpe_reconstruct_phylogenetic_tree_database) used.
+Here we prepare 31 highly conserved proteins to automatically reconstruct phylogenetic tree. you also can searching what's the [31 highly protein](faq.md#Physpe_reconstruct_phylogenetic_tree_database) be used.

-####  1.Prepare organisms names list
+####  1.Prepare species names list

 Prepare the organisms name are abbreviation name are same with [KEGG organisms][2] abbreviation. you can get KEGG organisms abbreviation form [KEGG API][3].
 Here we reconstruct The tree of life use 191 organisms names are [download][1]. the organisms names list as follow: